Isurium Brigantum: Aldborough Roman Site

 Aldborough Roman Site is in the care of English Heritage and consists of a stretch of the massive town wall with its defensive towers and two in-situ mosaic pavements, once part of a Roman townhouse.
-A display of archaeological finds from the site are on display in the museum providing an insight into the lives of Roman civilians in its most northern capital.
+Archaeological finds from the site are on display in the museum providing an insight into the lives of Roman civilians in its most northern capital.

 Aldborough Roman town has been designated a scheduled monument under the Ancient Monuments and Archaeological Areas Act 1979.

 The Aldborough Roman Town Project, led by Rose Ferraby and Martin Millett has been investigating the site since 2016.
 In 2019 Ferraby and sound artist Rob St John created a site specific audio trail exploring the Roman town.